jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Description:**

 Digital Terrain Model (DTM) tiles of Denmark with a grain size of 10 m x 10 m.
 The 10 m rasters are mean aggregates of the 0.4 m DTM provided by Kortforsyningen.

 The outputs were streched by a factor of 100 and stored as a 16-bit integer.
-The output values are therefore in cm.
-To backconvert to metres, simply devide by 100.
+The output values are therefore in cm - divide by 100 to convert back to metres.

 **Issues:**